ctf/puppet-pbis/README.md

 ## Supported platforms

 For now, only the Debian family is supported.
-Other operating systems which provide a Likewise Open package will be added.
+Other operating systems which provide a PBIS Open package will be added.